sani-coop/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

      * - Attribute
        - Description
-     * - value (at least one required)
+     * - ``value`` (at least one required)
-       - Indicates which combination of selected answers triggers this feedback.
+       - Indicates the combination of selected answers triggers this feedback.
+         Answers are identified by uppercase letters, in ascending alphabetical order.

   Children